havaluck/Growing_For_Good/README.md

 Private repository just for our group's project.

-NOTE: Thoughts are to have task assignees each create pull requests for their tasks and track in Projects tab??
-Maybe create issues for each portion?
+NOTE: Thoughts are to have task assignees each create pull requests from their branches once we have assigned tasks??

 ---------- CURRENT PROJECT PART-----------